sap-tutorials/Tutorials/tutorials/abap-environment-enhance-cds-view/abap-environment-enhance-cds-view.md

     ```

-3. Check that the association is included in the field list.
+3. Check that the association has been added to the field list.
 (This should have been done automatically when you inserted the signature of `/DMO/I_TRAVEL_U`.)

     !![step14b-association-added](step14b-association-added.png)